robin-a-meade/jbang-catalog/README.md

 Click the **Configure** button.
 Can activate for all repos or just specified repos.
 I activated it for just my `jbang-catalog` repo.

 It works!
 Pull requests started appearing.

-A _Dependency Dashboard_ issue was created that allows for interaction with the Renovate bot.
+And a _Dependency Dashboard_ issue was created that allows for interaction with the Renovate bot.

 ### Additional notes: